MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/settings/link-to-external-website-on-learner-Homepage.md

 # Link to External Website on Learner Home page

-Microsoft community training enables you to provide a link to an external website on the learner’s homepage for allowing the learners quick access to a preferred website.
+Community training enables you to provide a link to an external website on the learner’s homepage for allowing the learners quick access to a preferred website.
 This article describes how to configure the same and serve the purpose.

 ## Steps to configure external website link and name